ernestaskardzys/scalable-spring-container/README.md

 * Request is redirected to one of 4 frontend applications (project: gateway-service)
 * Request is put into ActiveMQ's message queue.
 * There are 4 backend applications (project: backend-service).
 They are waiting for messages to appear on message queue.
-* Once new message appears on the queue "messages", one of 4 backend applications will pick it up and handle it - print to the console.
+* Once new message appears on the queue "messages", one of 4 backend applications will pick it up and handle it - save to MongoDB database.

 This project works well as a demonstration of load balancing and message queues.
 Although you'd probably use something like [Kubernetes](https://kubernetes.io/) for your production system, instead of Docker Compose.